google-deepmind/acme/examples/baselines/README.md

 # Acme baseline examples

-This directory contains launcher scripts for the baselines referenced in the paper [arxiv link].
+This directory contains launcher scripts for the baselines referenced in [the paper](https://arxiv.org/abs/2006.00979).
 These scripts reproduce the plots given in the paper.

 ## How to run